psychemedia/middle-english-romances/sir-isumbras.md

 The folke come up with mekille pryde,
 ȝaa moo thene I kane nevene;
 The knyghte thane karpede to the lady free,
-" What maye thiese ferly folkkes bee?"
+"What maye thiese ferly folkkes bee?"
 He spake with lowde stevene:
-" In this foreste lange hafe we gane,
+"In this foreste lange hafe we gane,
 Mete ne drynke myghte we gete nane
 More thane thiese dayes sevene;
 Aske we thiese folkes of thaire mete,